-Results: We identified three externally validated COPD questionnaires, the COPD Diagnostic Questionnaire (CDQ), the Lung Function Questionnaire (LFQ), and the COPD Population Screener (COPD-PS).
-The CDQ, an eight-item self-administered, symptom- and risk-factor based questionnaire, was externally validated in two good- and three fair-quality diagnostic accuracy studies (n=3,048).
-Validation populations recruited exclusively or at least partly from primary care practices excluding participants with known lung disease, and most studies recruited at least half of their participants with a smoking history.
-Most external validation studies reported that a CDQ score of greater than 16.5 had a sensitivity in the low 90 percent range and specificity in the high-30 to mid-40 percent range for diagnosing spirometricallyconfirmed COPD.
-The LFQ, a five-item self-administered risk factor- and symptom-based questionnaire, was externally validated in one fair-quality, multicenter primary care study (n=1,288) in the United States of ever smokers with a greater than or equal to 10 pack-year exposure.
+Results: We identified three externally validated COPD questionnaires, the COPD Diagnostic Questionnaire (CDQ), the Lung Function Questionnaire, and the COPD Population Screener.
+The CDQ, an eight-item self-administered, symptom- and risk factor-based questionnaire, was externally validated in two good- and three fair-quality diagnostic accuracy studies (n=3,048).
+Validation populations recruited exclusively or at least partly from primary care practices, excluding participants with known lung disease, and most studies recruited at least half of their participants with a smoking history.
+Most external validation studies reported that a CDQ score of greater than 16.5 had a sensitivity in the low 90 percent range and specificity in the high-30 to mid-40 percent range for diagnosing spirometrically-confirmed COPD.
+The Lung Function Questionnaire, a five-item self-administered, risk factor- and symptom-based questionnaire, was externally validated in one fair-quality multicenter primary care study (n=1,288) in the United States of ever smokers with at least a 10 pack-year exposure.
 The study reported a high rate of unacceptable spirometry (31%), as well as an estimated sensitivity of 88 percent and specificity of 25 percent.
-The COPD-PS, a five-item, self-administered, risk factor- and symptom-based questionnaire, was externally validated in a single, fair-quality population-based study (n=2,357) in a rural Japanese town and reported a sensitivity of 67 percent and specificity of 73 percent.
+The COPD Population Screener, a five-item self-administered, risk factor- and symptom-based questionnaire, was externally validated in a single fair-quality population-based study (n=2,357) in a rural Japanese town and reported a sensitivity of 67 percent and specificity of 73 percent.

-We identified two fair-quality Burden of Obstructive Lung Disease (BOLD) population-based studies of pre-bronchodilator peak flow.
-These studies used different index test thresholds and different gold standard thresholds for defining COPD in both low and high index countries without exclusion of known COPD; these studies do not provide sufficient information to make conclusions regarding peak flow screening accuracy.
-We identified one good- and one fair-quality study of pre-bronchodilator microspirometry measuring forced expiratory flow in one second/forced expiratory flow in six seconds (FEV_1/FEV_6) reporting consistent sensitivities in the low 50 percent range and specificities in the 90 percent range.
-We identified one fair-quality study of post-bronchodilator microspirometry measuring FEV_1/FEV_6 in a population of approximately half ever smokers, which reported a higher sensitivity (80%) and specificity (95%).
+We identified two fair-quality Burden of Obstructive Lung Disease population-based studies of prebronchodilator peak flow.
+These studies used different index test and gold standard thresholds for defining COPD in both low- and high-index countries without exclusion of known COPD; these studies do not provide sufficient information to make conclusions regarding peak flow screening accuracy.
+We identified one good- and one fair-quality study of prebronchodilator microspirometry measuring the ratio of forced expiratory flow in 1 second to forced expiratory flow in 6 seconds (FEV1/FEV6) and reporting consistent sensitivities in the low 50 percent range and specificities in the 90 percent range.
+We identified one fair-quality study of postbronchodilator microspirometry measuring FEV1/FEV6 in a population of approximately half ever smokers, which reported a higher sensitivity (80%) and specificity (95%).